saxenaprerit/predicting-insurance-premiums/README.md

 # predicting-insurance-premiums

-Using clustering, principal component analysis and regression to predict insurance premiums for customers.
+Using clustering, principal component analysis and regression apprach to predict insurance premiums for customers.